Here are some pictures of the beautiful fauna and flora on the West Coast.

 The Hooded Merganser is a strange-looking bird.
 The one above has raised its hood.
 The one below has folded it.

+This male is taking off.
 The female Hooded Merganser below is much less flashy than the male.

 A male Red-breasted Merganser (San Diego).